GerritCodeReview/plugins_code-owners/resources/Documentation/about.md

 An overview of the supported features can be found [here](feature-set.html).

+**IMPORTANT:** Using the @PLUGIN@ plugin is recommended only for repositories that contain files / folders that are owned by different users.
+If this is not the case, and all files / folders in the repository are owned by the same users [plain Gerrit permissions should be preferred instead](config-guide.html#configureCodeOwnersByPermissions).

 **IMPORTANT:** Before installing/enabling the plugin, or enabling the code owners functionality for further projects, follow the instructions from the [setup guide](setup-guide.html).